triton-inference-server/tutorials/Popular_Models_Guide/Llama2/trtllm_guide.md

 you need before running.
 To do so, before you run your model for the first time on Triton Server you will need to create a TensorRT-LLM engine.

-Starting with 24.04 release, Triton Server TensrRT LLM container comes with pre-installed TensorRT-LLM package, which allows users to build engines inside the Triton container.
+Starting with 24.04 release, Triton Server TensorRT-LLM container comes with pre-installed TensorRT-LLM package, which allows users to build engines inside the Triton container.
 Simply follow the next steps: